Grove bank & Trust phishing page detected

 Protect Your MFA: Never share your One-Time Passcode (OTP) with anyone.
 A bank will never ask you to “verify” your identity by providing an SMS code on a page reached through a link.

-💡 Expert Security Tip:
+Expert Security Tip:

 This is a Corporate Credential Harvesting attempt.
 Scammers are acting as a “middleman” between you and the bank.
-Your MFA code is the final line of defense; if you enter it on a fake site, the hackers gain full access to your funds in seconds.
+Your MFA code is the final line of defense; if you enter it on a fake site, the threat actors gain full access to your funds in seconds.
 Never trust a login page that appears after clicking a link in an email.